daanvancamp/gomoku-AI/README.md

 # Gomoku-AI

 A sophisticated implementation of the Gomoku (Five in a Row) game with artificial intelligence and webcam support for physical game boards.
-The updated recognition system is integrated into this project, while the original version can be found at: https://github.com/daanvancamp/five_in_a_row_recognition
+The updated recognition system is integrated into this project (file 'playboard_processor'), while the original version can be found at: https://github.com/daanvancamp/five_in_a_row_recognition

 ## Development Timeline